saeedghoorchian/BCMAB-RP/README.md

-# Bayesian Linear Bandits for Large-Scale Recommender Systems
+# Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems

-This repository contains the source code for the paper "Bayesian Linear Bandits for Large-Scale Recommender Systems".
+This repository contains the source code for the paper "Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems".

 ## Getting Started